-This centre is staffed 24 hours a day 7 days a week by individuals who will assist you through any medical situation you face.
-They will have asked you plenty of questions which you answered verbally at the time of the call.
-And now you are home, hopefully with your medical situation being resolved and life returning to normal.
+You should be aware that an assistance centre will answer your call rather than the insurance company itself.
+The assistance centre is staffed 24 hours a day, seven days a week, by individuals who will assist you through any medical situation you face.
+They will ask you plenty of questions which you will answer verbally at the time of the call to help process your claim and help you find the best hospital in the area to meet your needs.

-What now?
-Well, you will be faced with more questions.
-These will be in paper format called a claims form.
-This form will ask all the basics such as your name, address, date of birth, policy number etc. It will also ask for details of the medical situation along with any receipts or invoices for medical expenses you have incurred.
-In addition, the forms will include a consent and authorization form.
-This form will provide the assistance centre with authorization to obtain any personal information that is required to resolve the claim.
+After your medical situation has been resolved, you will need to complete claims forms.
+A claim form will ask for basic information such as your name, address, date of birth, policy number.
+It will also ask for information about your medical problem, along with any receipts or invoices for medical expenses you have incurred.
+Also, the claims paperwork will include a consent and authorization form.
+This form will provide the assistance centre with authorization to obtain any personal information required to resolve the claim.

-These forms seem tedious and redundant and you may wonder why they are necessary.
-They are necessary because they give the claims centre the tools that they need to finalize your claim and make payments to the medical centres as necessary.
-Ensure that you mark your claim or file number on every sheet and every receipt, then take copies to keep for your files and finally submit them to the assistance centre.
+These claims forms are necessary because they give the claims centre the information they need to finalize your claim and make payments to the medical centres.
+Ensure that you mark your claim or file number on every sheet and every receipt, then make copies to keep for your files and finally submit them to the assistance centre.

-Once the assistance centre receives these forms, they may require additional information from the attending physician at the time of the medical situation in addition to medical information from your family doctor here back in Canada.
+Once the assistance centre receives the claims forms, they may require additional information from the attending physician at the time of the medical situation, in addition to medical information from your regular family doctor in Canada.
 Obtaining this information can be a lengthy process and can sometimes cause a delay in the final resolution to your claim.

-On average a claim can take up to six months to be closed.
-During this time it is not uncommon for individuals to receive additional copies of their invoices, past due notices or even calls from collection agencies.
-This can be very disconcerting.
-When you receive invoices or past due notices, simply mark your claim or file number on the top and forward it to the insurance centre.
+On average, a claim can take up to six months to be closed.
+While waiting for the insurance company to finalize your insurance, it is not uncommon for individuals to receive additional requests for copies of their invoices, past-due notices or even calls from collection agencies.
+If you receive invoices, you can mark your claim or file number on the top and forward it to the insurance centre.
 If you receive calls from a collection agency, call the assistance centre to advise them.
 You should not make a payment for any of these.
 The assistance centre will be negotiating with each medical facility to reduce the billed amount.

 The insurance company will submit any invoices for medical care to your provincial healthcare body.
-This is done as your provincial healthcare will cover out of province medical expenses to the same value had your medical situation occurred at home.
-By negotiating and recouping some of the costs from the provincial healthcare body, the insurance companies are keeping their costs down as much as possible.
-This allows them to keep their expenses as low as possible so that they can keep their rates down for the next year.
+Your government healthcare coverage will cover out-of-province medical expenses to the same value had your medical situation occurred at home.
+By negotiating and recouping some of the costs from your government healthcare body, insurance companies can keep their costs down as much as possible, allowing them to keep their expenses as low as possible so that they can keep their rates down.

-Once the claim has been resolved, you will receive a cheque from your provincial healthcare body.
+Once the insurance company finalizes your claim, you will receive a cheque from your government healthcare body.
 At this point, you will then deposit those cheques and issue the payment of the same value to the insurance company.